The Best Bedding for Sensitive Skin

 Here are the most important factors to consider when choosing sheets for irritation-prone, sensitive skin.

 The best sheet fabrics for sensitive skin

 According to the National Sleep Foundation (NSF), cotton is lightweight and allows for maximum air circulation—a bonus if you tend to be a hot sleeper.
 Plus, it’s known to get even softer with each washing.
-Organic cotton that has not been treated with harsh chemicals or dyes is the safest bet for someone with reactive skin.
+Organic cotton sheets that have not been treated with harsh chemicals or dyes are the safest bet for someone with reactive skin.

 Silk, another natural fiber, feels delicious against skin and is also a good thermoregulator, which means it can keep you warm when the temperature drops and cool in hot weather.
 Because it is, well, silky, some people swear by it as a pillowcase material for preventing facial wrinkles while they sleep, though there is no scientific evidence.
 The downside of silk sheets is that they can be pricey and require special care.

 Bamboo has the added benefit of having naturally antimicrobial, antibacterial, and hypoallergenic properties—a winning trifecta for sensitive-skin types.
 It is soft, sustainable, and biodegradable, which makes it especially appealing for eco-conscious shoppers.

 What’s on the no-go list?
 Pass on fabrics like wool and polyester, which are inherently more irritating and constricting.
 They also trap heat, which can lead to sweating that exacerbates sensitive skin and eczema; for the same reason experts also advise against fleece and flannel.
 And leave the itchy lace accents and embroidered pillow shams for Grandma’s house.